 , aiming to simplify the process of managing software.

-is responsible for packing the software in an easy-to-install package.
-It is the Debian packages manager.
-When apt
+, the Debian packages manager, is responsible for packing the software in an easy-to-install package.
+So, when apt

 is used, it invokes the dpkg